arvinemadi/Selected-Leetcodes/README.md

 ## Leetcode 315.
 Count of Smaller Numbers After Self - Hard
 Segment tree is a very powerfull technique when solving range query type of questions.

+## Leetcode 327.
+Count of Range Sum - Hard
+First thought it would be another segment tree as it was suggested after the previous question, but it turned out to be a divide and conquer.